TanLaura/TECHIN515LabSubmission/lab3/README.md

 ### Discussion

 - Play with your sorting hat.
 Are all 10 questions important to create the sorting hat?
-If you were to remove some questions to improve user experience, which questions would you remove and justify your answer.
+If you were to remove some questions to improve user experience, which questions would you remove and justify your answer. <br>
+**Not all questions are important to create the sorting hat.
+I would remove question 4, 7, 8 because in the desicion tree model, they are not at all used as a criterion.**

 - If you were to improve the sorting hat, what technical improvements would you make?
 Consider:
   - How could you improve the model's accuracy or efficiency?
   - What additional sensors or hardware could enhance the user experience?
   - Does decision tree remain suitable for your choice of new sensors?
 If yes, carefully justify your answer.
-If not, what ML model would you use and explain why.
+If not, what ML model would you use and explain why. <br>
+**I would increase the data sample size.
+Give weight to more important questions by design.
+Adding pull-up may help with the stablility of the reading so that the button is not overly sensitive to choose for two questions in one go.
+It should since it's not changing any mechanism.**

 ## Deliverables